angular/components/src/cdk-experimental/menu/menu.md

 ### cdkMenuPanel

 `cdkMenuPanel` is to be applied to an `ng-template` component.
 It is used to reference the component it wraps (should contain a single `cdkMenu`) and opens it in an overlay.

+`cdkMenuPanel` is a top level element and should not be nested within any of the other directives mentioned here.